MFR6340/theenglishextension.org/young-world-1/unit-6: The House.md

 <img src="https://i.imgur.com/jvkWz2c.png" width="35%" />

-This book contains photos and illustrations of  houses from ten sub-cultures around the world.
+While essentially a picture book, the story of Mr. Plumbean house is much more than that.
+It is a story of nonconformity and creativity and remaining true to yourself.
+It's hard to believe this book isn't more wellThis book contains photos and illustrations of  houses from ten sub-cultures around the world.
 Shows the yurt in Mongolia, the Chinese tulou and the underground homes of Tunisia built from natural materials from the region.
 A fascinating book for any age.  ( No Lexile level available)

 <a href="https://www.bookdepository.com/The-Big-Orange-Splot-Daniel-Manus-Pinkwater/9780590445108" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1006324946?sq=The%20Big%20Orange%20Splot&stype=productName" rel="nofollow"> Buy on Orell Füssli</a>